Globalist puppets and their army of dupes.

 Amsterdam & Peroff’s registration form reveals “less than $5,000” as income for lobbying activities.
 Barbour Griffith & Rogers also reports “less than $5,000” as income from their client, Thaksin Shinawatra.
 For this meager fee, BGR claims it will “provide strategic counsel on U.S. government policy and assist with advancing the individual’s desire to promote democracy in Southeast Asia.”

-Eldeman reports a somewhat more realistic fee of $50,000 a month for six months, while Baker Botts reports “$80,000.”
-For “$80,000” Baker Botts claims it will “develop and implement a strategic approach to the various internatioanl legal and political issues that confront Dr. Thaksin due to the coup of September 19.
+Eldeman reports a somewhat more realistic fee of $50,000 a month for six months, while Baker Botts reports “less than $10,000.”
+For “less than $10,000” Baker Botts claims it will “develop and implement a strategic approach to the various internatioanl legal and political issues that confront Dr. Thaksin due to the coup of September 19.
 The firm will monitor the evolution of US polices towards the interim government in Thailand or the Administration’s position regarding attempts by Dr. Thaksin’s return to Thailand and may subsequently undertake contacts as necessary to ensure that such policies remain consistent with those currently in place.”

 Considering that articles in the Economist have been written, NED funding directed toward propaganda outfits like Prachatai, the International Crisis Group’s attention brought about, and biased news coverage from BBC to CNN successfully garnered for Thaksin and his movement since as early as 2009, it is hard to fathom it was all done for such meager fees.
 In reality, we must assume another “fee” was agreed upon behind closed doors.